310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
-Hm… I do think I was a bit rash, but your wish was for this aquarium to stay as it is, right?
+Mm… I do think I was a bit rash, but your wish was for this aquarium to stay as it is, riiight?

-Then I want to support that with all I’ve got, as your friend.
+Then I wanna support that with all I’ve got, as your friend.
 {% endbubble %}

 {% bubble Kanata v2 %}